 Most applicants with a B.A. degree in history will be accepted as fully classified graduate students, that is, without being required to take additional classes beyond the 30 unit M.A. requirement.
 Promising applicants who do not have a B.A. in history may be admitted as conditionally classified students and required to take a minimum of two courses: History 102 (Historiography) and History 200 (Graduate Methodology, Research, and Writing).
 These course units will not count toward the 30 unit requirement for the M.A. degree.
 The Graduate Advisor also may require additional prerequisites of non-history majors up to a combined total of 15 units.

 The History Department Does Not Require the GRE Exam.

-Beginning in the academic year 2003-4, the History Department will be accepting graduate students only once a year, in the fall semester.
-Students will no longer be able to start our program in the spring semester.
+The History Department accepts graduate students only once a year with a March application deadline for admission for the following fall semester.
+Students cannot start our program in the spring semester.

-In addition, beginning in the 2003-04 academic year, we will be collecting and holding all applications until mid-spring so that we can monitor our enrollment numbers and quality in relation to our resources more effectively.
-Consequently, the following application and admission schedule will be posted by Graduate Studies for our program: The application deadline for the fall semester will be 15 March for the following fall.
-Thus, people applying for admission in fall 2010 must apply by 15 March 2010.
-The deadline for receiving all supporting documents will be March 25.
+The application deadline for the fall semester will be March 1 for the following fall.
+Thus, people applying for admission in fall 2016 must apply by March 1, 2016.
+The deadline for receiving all supporting documents will be March 20.
 Please check the Graduate Studies and Research website for any future changes in admission deadlines.